pat310/google-trends-api/README.md

 * A list of country codes can be found here: [country code list](https://github.com/datasets/country-codes/blob/master/data/country-codes.csv)
 * A list of DMAs can be found here: [DMA list](https://support.google.com/richmedia/answer/2745487?hl=en)
+* A list of available languages can be found here: [language codes](https://sites.google.com/site/tomihasa/google-language-codes)

 <hr>